 - The texture is somewhat chalky, which is a downside for many.

 - Some people don’t like stevia, which this product contains.

-Bone broth protein is a highly unique option that provides your body with a ton of nutrients not often found in just any protein powder.
-It’s vital for everything from brain health to aging benefits.
+Ancient Nutrition bone broth protein is a highly unique option that provides your body with a ton of nutrients not often found in just any protein powder.
+It’s vital for everything from brain health to anti-aging benefits.

-Offering 26g of protein per serving, it has an ideal amount needed if you’re aiming for some muscle gain.
+Offering 26g of protein per serving, Ancient Nutrition has an ideal amount if you’re aiming for some muscle gain.
 It has 0g of sugar, so if you don’t want sweetened powder, this is the way to go.

 - It doesn’t contain artificial sweeteners or preservatives.

 - Ideal for those looking to gain lean muscle, thanks to the fact that it is low-carb.